Cancer and its treatment can effect the skin in different ways causing problems. These problems can include:

 High-dose cancer treatments

 Some cancers can spread into the skin and develop into an ulcerating wound.
 This means the wound won’t heal.
-It is very rare, but is commonest in breast cancers and head and neck cancers.
+It is very rare, but is most common in breast cancers and head and neck cancers.

 Treatment may help the wound to heal.
 You might have chemotherapy, radiotherapy, hormone therapy, biological therapy, or a combination of treatments.